 |Masticating – Uses a single auger to chew up vegetables and fruits

 Overall, I favor the efficiency and affordability of masticating juicers.
-Triturating juicers are very good as well, but just tend to be more expensive.
-And I’m not convinced you really get that many added benefits for the higher cost.
+Triturating juicers are very good as well, but tend to be more expensive.
+I’m not convinced any extra benefits warrant the higher cost.

 The Ultimate Juicer Selection Checklist

 To take advantage of the amazing benefits of juicing, finding the right high-quality juicer can be the difference between you juicing on a regular basis, and doing it once and possibly never again.